 Wildfires across California in 2018 produced $7.8 billion in estimated health costs in the Bay Area, upticks in hospital admissions, and an increase in polluted air.
-The 2020 wildfire season also brought prolonged unhealthy air quality to the region; the monthly maximum AQI was above 100 (considered unhealthy for sensitive groups) for three straight months as measured by multiple monitoring stations across the region.
+The 2020 wildfire season also brought prolonged unhealthy air quality to the region; the monthly maximum Air Quality Index (AQI) was above 100 (considered unhealthy for sensitive groups) for three straight months as measured by multiple monitoring stations across the region.

 Beyond the human and societal impacts, wildfires also affect the Earth’s climate.
 Forests in particular store large amounts of carbon.
 When they burn, they immediately release carbon dioxide into the atmosphere, which in turn contributes to climate change.
 After burning, forests also release carbon dioxide more gradually through decomposition (source https://www.epa.gov).

 Large wild fires contribute smoke, particles, and harmful chemical compounds to air pollution.
 Limiting the development of large wildfires will therefore also contribute to the reduction and areal containment of air pollution.
 The importance of monitoring air pollution is also recognized by the three space agencies NASA (TEMPO), ESA (Sentinel), and KARI from Korea (GEMS) who collaborate on a global monitoring system for air pollution.
 The Tropospheric Emissions: Monitoring Pollution (TEMPO, https://tempo.si.edu/index.html) mission is scheduled for launch in April 2023 and will cover the whole US and parts of Canada and Mexico with about 2×5 km spatial resolution.